 Details of the work of the Remuneration Committee are set out in the Annual Report and Financial Statements.

 Responsible Business Committee

 The Responsible Business Committee was formed in March 2021 and meets at least three times a year.
-Those serving as members are Peter Mawson (Committee Chairman), Gerald Jennings, Joanne Lake, James Sykes, Tim Roberts and Darren Littlewood.
+Those serving as members are Serena Lang (Committee Chair), Joanne Lake, James Sykes, Peter Mawson, Tim Roberts and Darren Littlewood.
 The principal responsibility of the Committee is to provide oversight and leadership on the Company’s strategic approach to, and performance on, responsible business practices.
 The Committee provides an independent review and oversight of the development and delivery of the responsible business strategy which will guide the Company’s approach to delivery of long term ESG activity and objectives.
 Its duties include:

 - reviewing the responsible business strategy's ESG objectives;